magmide/magmide/README.md

 ## Is this language trying to replace Rust?

 No!
 My perfect outcome of this project would be for it to sit *underneath* Rust, acting as a new verified toolchain that Rust could "drop into".
-The concepts and api of Rust are awesome and widely loved, so Magma would just try to give it a more solid foundation.
+The concepts and api of Rust are awesome and widely loved, so Magmide would just try to give it a more solid foundation.
 Wouldn't it be cool to be able to *prove* that your use of `unsafe` wasn't actually unsafe??

 ## Why not just write this stuff in Coq?